-Student's projects in their Senior years have also provided an area for students to further pursue their understanding of food and its relation to many different areas of studies.
+Students' projects in their Senior years have also provided an area for students to further pursue their understanding of food and its relation to many different areas of study.
 Senior Comps projects relating to food have been written in the Art History Visual Arts, Sociology, Religious Studies, Cognitive Science, and Urban and Environmental Studies departments.
 A wide range of topics have also been explored, from Beyond Cravings: Gender and Class Desires in Chocolate Marketing by Jamal Fahim, 2010, about the marketing of chocolate to consumers, to Health Care and Healthy Food: An Examination of Sustainable Food Purchasing Practices in U.S. Hospitals, by Tyler Morgan, 2012.
-Occidental students of many different studies have chosen to examine the diverse aspects of food.
+Between the social justice, scientific, and theoretical aspects of food consumption, students at Oxy have begun their own discussions about food.